MartinPdeS/PyMieSim/README.rst

 The ready to install wheel is not available for arm chip of the newer mac M1, M2 product.
 You can however install manually the package.

-If, however, this fail you can build the package from scratch following the steps on the **Building the package** section.
+If, however, this fail you can build the package from scratch following the steps on the **Manual building** section.

 **Note:** Wheel support now extended to `manylinux2014 <https://www.python.org/dev/peps/pep-0599/>`_.